School of Sport

 Free Disclosure and Barring Service (DBS) and Occupational Health Check:

-Due to the professional nature of this course you are also required to complete a Declaration of Health and Disclosure and Barring Service (DBS) Check.
-We will coordinate both of these non-academic conditions with you should you accept an offer with us.
+Due to the professional nature of some of our courses you may also be required to complete a Declaration of Health and Disclosure and Barring Service (DBS) Check.
+We will coordinate both of these non-academic conditions with you should your course require this and you receive an offer from us

-There will be no cost for the DBS this is free to applicants who have secured a Conditional offer and have chosen to study at the University of Wolverhampton.
+There will be no cost for the DBS this is free to applicants who have secured an offer and have chosen to study at the University of Wolverhampton.

 Chartered Institute for the Management of Sport and Physical Activity (CIMSPA)